behnamasadi/mastering-xml/README.md

 	<price>19.0</price>
 </book>
 ```

+XML has a variety of uses.
+For instance, in web publishing, `XMLHttpRequest` transfers data between a web browser and a web server and can retrieve data from a URL without having to do a full page refresh.
+This enables a Web page to update just part of a page without disrupting what the user is doing.

+Those web services, that you are using on daily basis on your phone, RSS news feed, your Spotify playlist, SVG files that you use for creating vector graphic design, these are just a few examples of XML applications.
+The list is long, but I guess that's enough for the introduction.

+If you get excited by this intro, and it caught your attention, and you are looking for somewhere to start learning XML, then you are in the right place.
+Follow this playlist, and you will learn everything you need to know about XML.

+So what would be covered in this course:

+1) In the first chapter, we will have look at XML Terminology.
+We also introduce XML Syntax Rules, so we can create a well-formed XML document.
+Then we talk about programming language Interfaces for XML  such as `SAX` and `DOM`, so you can process an XML document in your favorite programming language.

+2) In the second chapter, we introduce XML Validation and two main tools for validating an XML document.
+Validation means an XML document is not only well-formed, but it has elements and structure that you want.
+These two tools are `DTD` and `XSD` (Schema Definition)

+3) In the third chapter, we introduce XML Databases, and we will see how can we use `XPath` and `XQuery` to store and retrieve the data from an XML document

+4) In the chapter four, we introduce `XSLT` (XML EXtensible Stylesheet Language Transformations) which is a language for transforming XML documents into other XML documents/ formats such as HTML, plain text.

+5) Finally in the last chapter, we introduce free and open source libraries and tools for parsing, validating, rendering, and basically what we have learned in the previous chapters
+ with programming languages, C/C++ my choice of course, but you use can any programming language from XML application development

 ## Terminology

 ### Markup and Content
 A markup language is a computer language that defines elements within a document using tags.
 Markup files contain standard words,
-which is visually distinguishable from how the user typically sees the document.
+rather than typical programming syntax.
 When the document is rendered for display, the markup language doesn't appear.

 XML (despite its name) is not a markup language.
 It's a set of rules for building markup languages.
 In XML, strings that constitute markup begin with the character `<` and end with a `>`.
 Strings of characters that are not markup are content.